-Any family that has exceeded 120% of the Area Median Income (AMI) (or a different limitation established by the Secretary) for two consecutive years shall be terminated from tenancy within 6 months of the 2nd year of exceeding 120% AMI.
-If the PHA discovers through annual or interim reexamination that the previously over-income family falls below 120% of AMI, the family is no longer subject to these provisions.
+Any family that has exceeded the Very Low Income (VLI) limit (50% AMI) multiplied by a factor of 2.4 (or a different limitation established by the Secretary) for two consecutive years shall be terminated from tenancy within 6 months of the 2nd year of exceeding the VLI limit multiplied by a factor of 2.4.
+If the PHA discovers through annual or interim reexamination that the previously over-income family falls below the VLI limit multiplied by 2.4, the family is no longer subject to these provisions.
 The family is then entitled to a new 2-year over-income grace period.
-Excluded are those families currently participating in the Family Self-Sufficiency (FSS) or Earned Income Disallowance (EID) programs.

-In order to add a household member, (including live-in aides), age eighteen (18) or older, the family must request that the new member be added to the household.
+- In order to add a household member, (including live-in aides), age eighteen (18) or older, the family must request that the new member be added to the household.
 Before adding the new member to the household, the individual must complete a Housing Application stating their income, assets, and all other information required of an applicant.
 The individual must provide their Social Security number, proof of identity, and verify their citizenship/eligible immigrant status.
 If the individual is found to be ineligible or does not pass the screening criteria, they will be advised in writing and given the opportunity for an informal review.
 If they are found to be eligible and pass the screening criteria, their name will be added to the lease.
 The act of applying does not automatically grant approval of visitation pass.
-Add-on applicants cannot live there beyond the date that the visitors pass expires while pending approval and execution of the new lease.

-14.5 POLICY FOR ADDITION TO HOUSEHOLD DUE TO BIRTH, ADOPTION, CHILD CUSTODY, OR THROUGH FOSTER CARE PROGRAM
+Add-on applicants cannot live there beyond the date that the visitors pass expires while pending approval and execution of the new lease. - 14.5 POLICY FOR ADDITION TO HOUSEHOLD DUE TO BIRTH, ADOPTION, CHILD CUSTODY, OR THROUGH FOSTER CARE PROGRAM